Developer Guide¶

 - If a FHIR version is specified, it should come after the high-level functionality described:

-- If a Resource name if specified, it should generally come after the FHIR version
+- If a Resource name is specified, it should generally come after the FHIR version

 - Exception: There may be a few cases where functionality for a Resource is not FHIR-version specific, in which case the FHIR version should be omitted